dadclass/load-test-service/README.md

 # load-test-service
-### A server to run CPU or memory load test on the host machine
+### Restful services to run CPU or memory load test on the host machine